Clinical Neuromuscular

 What Do You Need to Know?

-• Conduction block = acquired demyelination: >50% CMAP amplitude drop between distal and proximal stimulation; seen in CIDP, MMN, GBS — NOT in hereditary (CMT1)
+• Conduction block = acquired demyelination: >50% CMAP amplitude/area drop = definite conduction block (EFNS/PNS 2021); >30% drop = possible conduction block when combined with other demyelinating features; seen in CIDP, MMN, GBS — NOT in hereditary (CMT1)

 • Neurogenic vs myopathic MUAPs: neurogenic = large, long, polyphasic, reduced recruitment; myopathic = small, short, polyphasic, early recruitment

-• SFEMG: most sensitive test for NMJ disorders (95–99% for MG); measures jitter and blocking — but NOT specific (abnormal in reinnervation too)
+• SFEMG: most sensitive test for NMJ disorders (~95% for generalized MG; ~90% for ocular MG when clinically weak muscle tested); measures jitter and blocking — but NOT specific (abnormal in reinnervation too)

 • Fibrillations ≠ denervation exclusively: also seen in inflammatory myopathies, necrotizing myopathies, muscular dystrophies, acid maltase deficiency